Genus zero modular operad and absolute Galois group: The stack category of stable labeled curves

-In this new section, we are brought to the notion of {\it groupoids}---notion, which is particularly well suited to the exposition of our results.
+In this new section, we are brought to the notion of {\it groupoids}, which is particularly well suited to the exposition of our results.
 Groupoids are used here in the context of (pre)stable curves.

 A {\it prestable curve} over a scheme $T$ is a flat proper morphism $\pi:C\to T$ whose geometric fibers are reduced one-dimensional schemes with at most ordinary double singular points.
 Its genus is a locally constant function on $T$: $g(t):=dimH^{1}(C_t,\mathcal{O}_t)$.
 Let $S$ be a finite set.
-An $S$--pointed prestable curve over $T$ is a family, where $\pi:C\to T$ is a prestable curve and $x_i$ are sections such that for any geometric point $t$ of $T$, we have $x_i(t) \neq x_j(t)$.
+An $S$-pointed prestable curve over $T$ is a family, where $\pi:C\to T$ is a prestable curve and $x_i$ are sections such that for any geometric point $t$ of $T$, we have $x_i(t) \neq x_j(t)$.

 Such a curve is {\it stable} if it is connected and if the normalization of each irreducible component, which has genus zero, carries at least three special points.
-Let $(C,\pi,x_i|i\in S)$ is an $S$--pointed prestable curve.
-It is stable iff automorphism groups of its geometric fibers are finite, and if there are no infinitesimal automorphisms.
+Let $(C,\pi,x_i|i\in S)$ be an $S$-pointed prestable curve.
+It is stable if and only if automorphism groups of its geometric fibers are finite, and if there are no infinitesimal automorphisms.